 The Winner by Price Point

-- $200+: Mercari's 10% still leads.
-But at this price point, the platform with the most qualified buyers matters more than the fee savings.
+- $200+: Mercari's 10% still leads on fees.
+But at this price point, which platform has the most qualified buyers matters more than the fee gap.

 The cheapest platform isn't automatically the best.
 A $100 item that sells in 3 days on Poshmark (netting $80) beats the same item sitting 6 weeks on Mercari (netting $90 eventually).
 Speed of sale and total volume often matter more than per-transaction fees.